Jackaljkdan/pokernow-bot/README.md

 I suggest you create a folder for you code under `src/ai` like I did for the if-then-else bot.

+In your code you need to implement a `getAction(state: State): Action` function.

 Then you need to edit `src/ai/ai.ts` to call your code instead.

 In `src/ai/aiUtils.ts` you can find functions for common logic such as: